cyrilbo/RNWithAppleWatch/docs/article/article.md

 1. Set the name of your watch app
 2. Set the name of your organization
-3. Unselect `Include Notification Scene`
+3. Unselect `Include Notification Scene`, it is needed only if we want to customize them.

 ![](./assets/5-xcode-remove-notifications-anotated.png)